Hiragumi (平組) means „flat band“ and refers to obijime with a flat profile.

 Gold and silver heighten the formality

 The basic gold and silver rule for kimono, obi, zôri and such also works for obijime.
-If there are golden or silver strands woven into an obijime it is on the more luxurious side and can thusly be worn with formal and semi-formal kimono.
+If there are golden or silver strands braided into an obijime it is on the more luxurious side and can thusly be worn with formal and semi-formal kimono.
 The more formal an occasion is, the higher the silver and gold content of a kimono-outfit should be.

 With obijime with a gold/silver side and a uniform coloured side, the side with gold/silver is the more formal side.
 The side without gold/silver can be used for semi-formal occasions, so in combination with a fukuro obi and a hômongi kimono for example.